tetris245/ULTRAbc/README.md

 * Added the /uset doubletalk command to enable/disable the double talk (and whisper) mode:
   - this mode displays babytalk or gagtalk as an action with both versions of message
   - the garbling level needs to be set with the talk command
-  - if you prefer to base the garbling level on the currently worn gags and other items restraining talking, use /talk -2
+  - if you prefer to base the garbling level on the currently worn gags and other items restraining talking (including the LSCG collar), use /talk -2
 * Extended usage of messages starting with * or ** to whispers
 * Updated the btalk, gtalk, murmur and talk commands
 * Updated and optimised the code for the Moaner reactions